awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-encryption.md

 To update an encryption policy in the OpenSearch Serverless console, choose **Encryption policies**, select the policy to modify, and choose **Edit**\.
 Make your changes and choose **Save**\.

-To update an encryption policy using the OpenSearch Serverless API, use the [UpdateSecurityPolicy](https://docs.aws.amazon.com/opensearch-service/latest/ServerlessAPIReference/API_UpdateSecurityPolicy.html) command\.
+To update an encryption policy using the OpenSearch Serverless API, use the [UpdateSecurityPolicy](https://docs.aws.amazon.com/opensearch-service/latest/ServerlessAPIReference/API_UpdateSecurityPolicy.html) operation\.
 The following request updates an encryption policy with a new policy JSON document:

 ```
 aws opensearchserverless update-security-policy \